fadden/CiderPress2/SourceNotes.md

 See [MakeDist](MakeDist/README.md) for build and packaging.
 You will need a full .NET SDK installation to do builds (with `dotnet build`).

+The source files that deal with disk and file formats have accompanying "-notes" documents that describes the format in some detail, and has references to primary sources.

 ## Projects ##

 Libraries: